Bhavya-123/GitHubpagesAssignment/README.md

-# SOFTWARE TESTING-A basic Overview
+# SOFTWARE TESTING-A BASIC OVERVIEW

 *This simple website helps you to understand the basics of testing*.